hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 var singleStore = hoodie.store( 'todo', 'id123' );
 ```

 For the call like illustrated in the last example, only a minimal subset of functions will be available on the created store context.
-Every method those purpose is to target more than one stored object, will be left out (f.e. findAll).
+Every method those purpose is to target more than one stored object, will be left out (e.g. findAll).
 This is because we already specified a particular object form the store to work with.

 ### store.validate()
 > **version:**      *> 0.2.0*